Rajini03/Weather-information-service/README.md

 Now, let us know briefly about this project.

-* Node.js installed on your machine.
+* Node.js installed on my machine.
 * A Weatherstack API key.
 Sign up for free.
 * Installation ->
         1. Clone the repository